 We may take you to a western hospital for treatment if it’s required, so make sure your travel insurance covers that.

 At the beginning of your placement in Bali we have to inform the local authorities of your presence in the community.
 We will be submitting photocopies to the local authorities when you arrive, on your behalf.

 Getting a new passport in Bali can be a long and difficult process so it is important to keep it safe.

 Your Homestay Family

 You’ll be given the address and phone number of your homestay upon arrival in the country, please store this information in a phone or somewhere safe for future reference.
 Although giving gifts at projects is inappropriate, bringing a gift to your homestay family is a really nice gesture.
-A popular choice is chocolate or tins of biscuits with something representative of your country on them, they always go down well, especially if the family has children.
+A popular choice is tins of biscuits or souvenirs with something representative of your country or hometown on them, like a mug or tea towel.
+They always go down well, especially if the family has children.